Voice-over-IP

 Click here to see my criteria for selecting these services

-Many of my readers often write me to suggest JMP.Chat.
-JMP.Chat is an XMPP-based Voice-over-IP solution that supports both voice calls and SMS/MMS texting.
-You may use any number of XMPP apps - like Conversations or Monal - and even self-host an XMPP server if you wish for maximum privacy and control.
-To put it another way: JMP.Chat is a service that turns your XMPP account into a fully-functional phone number that can make/receive phone calls and text/picture messages to regular phone numbers just like a regular phone number or one of the VoIP providers listed above, but it gives you even more control.
-JMP.Chat is currently only available in the US and Canada and costs $2.99(USD)/$3.59(CAD).
-It is listed here as an honorable mention because unlike the services above, JMP.Chat requires some additional technical setup on the user’s end.
+JMP is an XMPP-based Voice-over-IP solution that supports both voice calls and SMS/MMS texting.
+You may use any number of XMPP apps - like Conversations or Monal - and even self-host an XMPP server if you wish for maximum privacy and control (though they do offer a default app for Android users - Cheogram - and a default server for all users - ChatterboxTown).
+To put it another way: JMP is a service that turns your XMPP account into a fully-functional phone number that can make/receive phone calls and text/picture messages to regular phone numbers just like a regular phone number or one of the VoIP providers listed above, but it gives you even more control.
+JMP is currently only available in the US and Canada.
+It is listed here as an honorable mention because unlike the services above, JMP requires some additional technical setup on the user’s end.
 Even if you choose to use an existing server rather than self-hosting, it’s not as clear-cut as downloading the app and signing up like the services above, you will have to use third party apps and servers to configure the service.
-For additional information or help getting set up with JMP.Chat, please see their FAQ here.
+For additional information or help getting set up with JMP, please see their FAQ here.

 Tips & Tricks